nesi/puppet-drupal/README.markdown

-# blank
+# drupal

-This is a blank puppet module.

-*NOTE:* Check README1st.markdown for usage of the blank puppet module template.
+This puppet module installs, configures, and manages Drupal.

 # Licensing